 Cloud Pub/Sub topics stream your log entries to other applications or repositories.

-You can export logs to destinations in any project, so long as the destination authorizes the sink's service account as a writer.
+You can export logs to destinations in any project, so long as the export destination authorizes the sink's service account as a writer.

 For more information, see Destination permissions.